-"It's just an insane amount of money," said Besseau.
+"It's just an insane amount of money," Emma said.
 "I'll be putting myself into debt even before I get home and lose all my savings.
 I'll just have no leg to kind of stand on when I get home."

 "It's just kind of frustrating and frightening because I don't know what I'm walking into."